 The average plaintiff may not know how much their case is worth.
 In addition, you only have one chance to settle a motorcycle accident claim.
 If you settle for too little, you are leaving money on the table that you will need in the future.
 The attorneys at Dolman Law Group can help you come up with the right dollar value for your claim, so you know how to negotiate with the insurance company.

 Houston Motorcycle Accident FAQs

 Below are brief answers to some FAQs about motorcycle accident injuries.
 To discuss your specific case, please consult with a member of our team directly today.

-In Texas, as in any state, there is a time limit on filing any lawsuit.
-Specifically, the Texas law is set out in Texas Civil Practice and Remedies Code, Title 2 § 16.033.
-Like other personal injury claims, in Houston motorcycle accidents you have two years from the “date that the cause of action accrues.”
+In Texas, as in any state, there is a time limit on filing a personal injury lawsuit.
+Specifically, the time limit is set out in Texas Civil Practice and Remedies Code § 16.033—you have two years from the “date that the cause of action accrues” to file a Houston motorcycle accident lawsuit.
 What this means is that there is a two-year deadline from the time that you suffered injuries or should have known that you suffered injuries.
 In nearly all motorcycle accident claims, this means that you have two years from the date of the accident to file a lawsuit.